Packaging Waste: Materials, Disposal, and Environmental Impact

 Landfill and incineration impacts occur when inert materials remain intact for long periods, and organic-bearing or coated fiber packaging releases gases during slow decomposition.
 Combustion produces CO2 and particulate emissions, and facilities run flue-gas controls to separate pollutants generated from inks, coatings, and adhesives.

-What Recycling and Recovery Pathways Exist for Packaging?
+What Recycling and Recovery Pathways Exist for Packaging Waste?

 What are the Challenges in the way of Improving Packaging Waste Recovery?